synapse-gateway/synapse-builder/README.md

 - View data on specific resolvers
 - View top ten queries with the highest latency

-## Development vs. Production Server
+## Configuration vs. Production Server

-There are two versions of the Gateway Manager, one for development and the other for production.
+There are two versions of the Gateway Manager, one for configuration and the other for production.
 There are some key distinctions between the two as explained below.

 ## Managing Users

-In development, only the root user is able to log in and no user accounts can be created.
+During configuration, only the root user is able to log in and no user accounts can be created.
 Therefore, this version does not have a user management tab.
 In the production version, however, root/admin users are able to view a “Manage Users” tab which will allow them to create and delete additional users.
 When creating a user, the admin is able to specify whether the new user will be an admin or not.
 The difference between an admin and non-admin user is that users with admin privileges are the only ones able to add and manage users in production but all users are able to view metrics/logs in production.

 ## Synapse Configuration

-The other key distinction between the production and development Gateway Manager is that the Synapse GraphQL Server can only be configured in development.
+The other key distinction between the production and configuration Gateway Manager is that the Synapse GraphQL Server can only be configured during configuration on your local machine.
 Once in production, the Gateway Manager no longer shows the Data Sources tab and loses the functionality of adding/deleting data sources from the gateway.
-Only the original root user is able to configure and modify the gateway in development before it is deployed
+Only the original root user is able to configure and modify the gateway in configuration locally before it is deployed

 ## Adding Data Sources

 Synapse allows the user to add any number of data sources and a variety of API types, currently supporting GraphQL, REST, MongoDB, PostgresQL, and JSON Schema data sources.
 Depending on the data source, Synapse will prompt you to either type in a URL pointing to the data source (GraphQL, PostgreSQL) or ask you to upload a yaml file with the specification for that data source (OAS specification for REST).
 Synapse allows you to delete any data sources you’ve added (in development) and then provides a button to “Create Your Synapse”.
 Once a user clicks that button, Synapse will automatically configure and create the GraphQL Gateway.
-The user then only needs to run a single command to start the Gateway Server which is powered by GraphQL Mesh.
+The user is then able to navigate to their Gateway to test it out.

 After the user has added all their data sources, Synapse uses GraphQL Mesh to create a default unified schema for the gateway server.
 Users can view this unified schema by looking in the .mesh directory that is generated when the gateway is created.
 If a user would like to further customize the schema and add additional features, they are able to easily do so manually by following the open-source [GraphQL Mesh documentation](https://www.graphql-mesh.com/docs/getting-started/introduction).
 Additionally, since Synapse uses Apollo to create the gateway server, users are able to take advantage of Apollo-specific features to customize their Apollo server even further.

 ## Development Flow

-After the repository has been set up locally, the user will have a development Gateway Manager server, as well as a `docker-compose` file for starting MongoDB locally within the `server` directory.
+After the repository has been downloaded and set up on the user's local machine, the user can start up Synapse for configuration on their local machine by running the command `synapse up`.

-First the user can start running MongoDB locally by running the command `npm run mongo` while in the root directory.
-This will run the `docker-compose` file in the `server` directory.
-After MongoDB is up and running, the user can start the Gateway Manager server by running the command `npm run synapse-manager`.
+### Configuration

 The Gateway Manager will be running on port 4005 by default.

-The user can then visit `http://localhost:4005` and login with the root account they created upon downloading and setting up the Synapse repository.
+The user can visit `http://localhost:4005` and login with the root account they created upon downloading and setting up the Synapse repository.
 Once logged in, the user can click on the Data Sources tab, add all their data sources and then create their Synapse gateway.
 The user is now ready to test out the gateway server.

-The gateway server can be run locally by running the command `npm run synapse-gateway`.
+### Testing

 The gateway server will run on port 6868 by default.
 Navigating to `http://localhost:6868` will direct the user to a GraphQL playground where they are able to test out their server with different queries and mutations.
-If the user wants to make any changes to the gateway or add further customization at this point, they can stop the gateway server on port 6868 and make the necessary changes, either through the Gateway Manager or manually in the repository.
-After any changes the Synapse Gateway Server must be rebuilt.
-If changes are made through the Gateway Manager, Synapse takes care of this for you.
-If changes are made manually through the repository, the user must run `yarn mesh build` within the `server` directory.
-The user can then relaunch the server by running the same command, `npm run synapse-gateway` from the root directory for further testing.
-Once the user is satisfied with their gateway, they can deploy their gateway and a production Gateway Manager easily.
+If the user wants to make any changes to the gateway or add further customization at this point, they can do so, either through the Gateway Manager or manually in the repository.
+If changes are made manually in the repository, the user must run the command `synapse restart` for the changes to take effect.
+The user can then naviagte back to their Gateway for further testing.
+Once the user is satisfied with their gateway, they can deploy their gateway and a production Gateway Manager.

+### Stopping or tearing down Synapse on Local Machine

+If the user ever wants to stop Synapse running on their local machine, they only need to run the command `synapse down`.
+Synapse can then be started back up later with `synapse up`.

 ## Deployment

-To start, stop both the Gateway server running on port 6868 and the Gateway Manager server running on port 4005.
-Then, stop the MongoDB container by running the command `npm run stop-mongo` in the root directory.
-It is important at this point to make sure the user has the AWS CLI installed and configured on their local machine.
-Afterwards, the user can run the command `npm run synapse-deploy` and a production Gateway Manager server and the Synapse GraphQL Gateway will be spun up on AWS and connected to MongoDB.
+To start, the user must make sure to teardown and stop running Synapse on their local machine.
+This can be done by running the command `synapse down`.
+It is important at this point to make sure the user has the AWS CLI configured on their local machine with their AWS credentials.
+Afterwards, the user can run the command `synapse deploy` and a production Gateway Manager server and the Synapse GraphQL Gateway will be spun up on AWS and connected to MongoDB.

 The deployment happens through the use of AWS CoPilot, which will create and register containers for MongoDB, the production Gateway Manager, and the Synapse GraphQL Gateway onto AWS ECR and then spin them up on AWS ECS.

 It is important to note that an AWS user can only create one Synapse through automated deployment per account.
 If a user would like to create two Synapse applications from the same AWS account they will have to deploy the second one manually through AWS.

+### Making further changes to the Gateway after deployment

+If the user would like to make further changes to their Gateway after it has been deployed, these changes must be made on the user's local machine.
+This can be done through the configuration Gateway Manager or manually, running the command `synapse restart` after manual changes are made.
+Once changes have been made on the local machine and the user is ready to have these changes reflected in their production Synapse, they must first tear down Synapse on their local machine with `synapse down`.
+Then, they just need to run the command `synapse redeploy` to have the changes take effect in production.

 ---